gneu77/rx-signals/docs/rx-signals_start.md

 Of course, even if all added event-sources for a given _event-type_ complete, the corresponding event-stream will **not** complete (other sources may be added in the future / manual `dispatch` is always possible).

+> Apart from using events to change behaviors (a core principle of reactive programming), you can of course also simply use the store as type-safe event-bus.

 #### Dispatch process

 There are some important **guarantees** concerning event-dispatch (whether manually or via event-sources):
 * The store always dispatches events asynchronously
-  * Relying on synchronous dispatch would be bad, cause it would break reactive design (remember that one purpose of RP is to [abstract away the need to think about time](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md#abstract_away_time))
+  * Relying on synchronous dispatch would break reactive design (remember that one purpose of RP is to [abstract away the need to think about time](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md#abstract_away_time)).
+The async dispatch also enables definition of cyclic dependencies.
 * Though async, the order in which events are dispatched will always be preserved
   * So dispatching e.g. two events `A`, `B`, the `B` will be dispatched only after **all** subscribers got the `A`
   * This holds true even for the dispatch-order between parent- and child-stores (cause they're using a shared dispatch-queue)